MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Payment terms

 Payment terms outline the terms under which a vendor expects payment from a customer.
-In Microsoft Dynamics GP, you’ll work with payment terms that your company extends to customers, and also with payment terms that vendors extend to your company.
+In Microsoft Dynamics GP, you'll work with payment terms that your company extends to customers, and also with payment terms that vendors extend to your company.